- Pythons, number 1 on our list, can grow up to 30 feet long.

-Poisonous snakes are some of the most feared creatures in the animal kingdom, but depending on where you live, you’re unlikely to ever encounter one.
+First things first.
+Snakes are not poisonous, they are venomous.
+They are also some of the most feared creatures in the animal kingdom, but depending on where you live, you’re unlikely to ever encounter one.
 It’s estimated that around 85% of all snake species in the world are non-poisonous and, for the most part, completely harmless.
 Many of them serve a beneficial role by keeping vermin populations in check.
 There are a few easy ways to tell the difference.
 Poisonous snakes tend to have black vertical pupils, triangular-shaped heads, and two pits near the snout (though some non-poisonous snakes will mimic this appearance to deter predators).

 #9: Green Snakes